kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-kaktus.md

     weight: 1.0
 ```

 For each instance, you'll need to declare disks that are going to be part of the cluster.
-The **dev** parameter simply maps to the device file itself (it is **more than recommended** to use **/dev/disk/by-id** mapping instead of boggus **/dev/nvme0nX** naming, which can change across reboots).
+The **dev** parameter simply maps to the device file itself (it is **more than recommended** to use **/dev/disk/by-id** mapping instead of bogus **/dev/nvme0nX** naming, which can change across reboots).
 The **weight** parameter will be used for Ceph scheduler for object placement and corresponds to each disk size in TB unit (e.g. 1.92 TB SSD would have a 1.92 weight).
 And finally the **id** identifier might be the most important of all.
 This is the **UNIQUE** identifier across your Ceph cluster.
 Whichever the disk ID you use, you need to ensure than no other disk in no other instance uses the same identifier.

 ### Data Pools

-Once we have disks agregated, we must create data pools on top.
-Data pools are a logical way to segment your global Ceph cluster usgage.
+Once we have disks aggregated, we must create data pools on top.
+Data pools are a logical way to segment your global Ceph cluster usage.
 Definition can be made in **ansible/inventories/group_vars/kaktus_eu_west/main.yml** file, as:

 ```yaml
 kowabunga_ceph_osd_pools: